 The provision of the Timer/Event Counter forms an important part of any microcontroller, giving the designer a means of carrying out time related functions.
-The devices contain an 8-bit Timer/Event Counter, which is an 8-bit programmable count-up counter and the clock may come from an external or internal clock source.
-As this timer has four different operating modes, it can be configured to operate as a general timer, an external event counter, a pulse width measurement or a pulse width modulation function.
+The device contains an 8-bit Timer/Event Counter, which is an 8-bit programmable count-up counter and the clock may come from an external or internal clock source.
+As this timer has four different operating modes, it can be configured to operate as a general timer, an external event counter, a pulse width measurement or PWM mode.